What comics does your blog mainly cover?

 I aim to write about comics which do not already have a large presence on the internet.
 Many old story papers are only given bare-bones coverage online – start and end dates, maybe the names of the editors, and perhaps a few tiny, grainy, 90’s-scanned cover images.
 Some of the “better covered” story papers may have a dry list of titles and issue dates, which are interesting, but don’t tell what the comics were actually like!

 This blog, then, will feature descriptions / reviews of the stories, as well as large, clear photos (and sometimes scans) of not just the covers, but also the interiors, of the comics.
 Where appropriate / possible, there will also be some historical context – what sort of world were the original buyers reading this stuff in?
 I try to aim to average one update a month, though there will be “up and down” periods depending on what I’m doing.

 As you can probably tell I much prefer adventure comics to “funnies”!
 I never really had adventure comics when I was growing up in the 90’s, there was no adventure in The Beano and Commando only seemed to be sold at the seaside.
 The Victor and New Eagle both died out while I was still very young, and 2000AD was already too ‘adult’ (though I started getting odd ones from about 1997 onwards).
 Since discovering the history of Britsh adventure comics indirectly, through an article about Sexton Blake in the Judge Dredd Megazine in 2005, I’ve spent I-dread-to-think-how-much amassing a collection of all sorts.

-What current comics do you get?
+What comics are you currently buying?

 This list will probably change a lot, but at the moment: